valeriupredoi/bgcval2/README.md

 =========================================

-The time developmenmt of several models can be compared and sumarised in a single comparison report html.
+The time developmenmt of several models can be compared and summarized in a single comparison report html.
 This report can be generated with a single command, based on a simple yml file input:

 ```